AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 Using the search feature, you can search for an element by its name, id, text or attribute value.

 The search is case-insensitive and exactly matches the string.
-The search results are sorted on the basis of the element's postion in the document.
+The search results are sorted on the basis of the element's position in the document.

 You can search for a string in the element if it is shown in the **Outline** view.
 For example, if the string "Adobe" is present in the text of the element and is shown in the Outline View panel (as you have selected **Show Text** from the View Options dropdown), then the containing element is filtered.
-But if the text is not shown in the Outline View panel (as you have not selected **Show Text** from the the View Options dropdown), then the containing element is not filtered.
+But if the text is not shown in the Outline View panel (as you have not selected **Show Text** from the View Options dropdown), then the containing element is not filtered.
 Similarly, you will find the string in the ID or attributes if you have selected them.

 ### Glossary